-This multidisciplinary project aims to understand the nutrient requirements and foraging goals of marine predators as a tool to predict how they will respond to environmental changes in prey availability.
+These multidisciplinary projects aim to understand the nutrient requirements, niche breath and foraging goals of marine organisms as a tool to predict how they will respond to environmental changes in food availability.

 Nutritional ecology of Australasian gannets (Morus serrator) in Farewell Spit, New Zealand

-Nutritional ecology of Brown boobies on Great barrier reef, Australia
+Nutritional ecology of seabirds on Great barrier reef, Australia

 Pearson H, Jones P, Srinivasan M, Lundquist D, Pearson C, Stockin AK, Machovsky-Capuska GE (2017).
 Animal-borne video cameras as a tool for unraveling hidden behaviours in wild small cetaceans.
 Marine Biology.
 164:42. doi: 10.1007/s00227-017-3079-z.